trypear/pearai-submodule/offloading-mem0-plan.md

 Step 4: Update Memory Attachment
 - Implement the mechanism to attach memories to new chat sessions
 - Modify the chat initialization process

+Later Task - full cleanup.
+API to Local Structure Adaptation:
+We're currently adapting between two memory structures:
+API Memory (old Mem0 format):

+interface Memory {
+    id: string;
+    memory: string;          // actual content
+    created_at: string;
+    updated_at: string;
+    total_memories: number;  // not needed locally
+    owner: string;          // not needed locally
+    organization: string;   // not needed locally
+    metadata: any;         // not needed locally
+    type: string;         // not needed locally
+}

+Local Memory (our new format): interface Memory {
+    id: string;
+    content: string;      // renamed from memory
+    timestamp: string;    // simplified from created_at/updated_at
+    isNew?: boolean;      // UI state
+    isModified?: boolean; // UI state
+    isDeleted?: boolean;  // UI state
+}

+The adaptation happens in localMemoryService.ts through the convertToAPIMemory and convertToLocalMemory functions.
+We could clean this up later by:
+- Removing the API conversion entirely once we're sure no other parts of the system expect the old format
+- Simplifying the memory interface to just id, content, and timestamp
+- Moving UI state management to a separate layer

+The main differences between the structures are:
+Local Memory: Simple structure with id, content, and timestamp API Memory: More complex with additional fields like owner, organization, metadata, etc

+To clean this up in the future, you could:
+Remove the API conversion layer entirely since it's no longer needed Simplify the memory interface to just the essential fields Update the chat system to work directly with the local memory format Remove unused fields from the state management